paulbradshaw/commandline/diff/readme.md

 This will just show the results within Terminal.
 To save to a text file, add `>` and a name for the new file like so:

 `diff imrules1_2016.htm imrules1_2018.html > differences.txt`

+## Adding options for context

+[You can add options](https://www.geeksforgeeks.org/diff-command-linux-examples/) to specify how the results are shown.

+* `-c` will show the results in context
+* `-u` will show the results in a unified manner

+Try adding these with the v1.md and v2.md files in this folder:

+`diff v1.md v2.md -c > 1v2.txt`

+In this case the lines which are different are preceded by an exclamation mark to draw your attention.

+`diff v1.md v2.md -u > 1v2.txt`

+With this option a `+` and `-` sign is used in front of changed lines to indicate what is removed in the first named file and then what it is replaced by in the second.